dilipchandima/nextblog/markdown/blog/vsappcenter.md

 ---
-title: Markdown/MDX with Next.js
+title: Are you seeking for build your app on cloud.
-author: Lee Robinson
+author: Dileepa Chandima
-description: The project has been created to provide a new level of interaction between Mad Paws' customers and pet sitters.
 date: 12/01/2023
+category: TECH
+tags: react-native, storybook, components
+slug: are-you-seeking-for-build-your-app-on-cloud
 ---

-Title: Are you seeking for build your app on cloud.
-Date: 2020-02-16
-Category: TECHHHff
-Tags: react native, app center
-Slug: are-you-seeking-for-build-your-app-on-cloud

 Are you a mobile application developer, And Are you finding for better place to build your app automatically ?
 Are you searching for a product for implement CI/CD process for React Native mobile apps?

 You are in the right place.
-Follow the guids for implement CI/CD Process for your mobile application development.
+Follow the guide for implement CI/CD Process for your mobile application development.

 ### Step 1.
 Sign up with App Center at appcenter.ms